cburgelab/RBNS_pipeline/README.md

 The complete set of output files is described in [here](docs/output_information.md).
 Briefly, output should include:

-- Split read files for each library
+- Split read files for each library, including files containing QC stats about the number of reads in each library & library complexity.
 - Enrichment tables of kmers
+- Pickled intermediate files of kmer counts & frequencies.

-Optional output files include:
+Additional output files depending on functionalities requested include:

-- SKA library fraction and other tables
+- SKA (Streaming kmer Assignment) library fraction and nt. frequencies & kmer enrichments at different positions of the random region
 - Sequence motif logos as shown below
 - RNA secondary structure analyses of the top enriched kmers

-An example of an output logo for RBFOX3 is:
+An example of an output logo for RBFOX3, derived from computing the significantly enriched 5mers through an interative procedure at a Z-score > 3 cutoff, is:

 ![RBFOX3_logo](img/RBFOX3_5mer_seqlogos.png)